-Summary: in this tutorial, you will learn how to define a new type called C structure that allows you to wrap related variables with different types into a single entity.
+Summary: In this tutorial, you will learn how to define a new type called C structure, which allows you to wrap related variables with different types into a single entity.

-When you design software, it is important to choose an optimal way to represent the data that the program processes.
+When you design software, choosing an optimal way to represent the data that the program processes is important.

-For example, you may want to reference an address that holds multiple fields including house number, street, zip code, state, and country.
+For example, you may want to reference an address that contains multiple fields, including the house number, street, zip code, state, and country.

 To do it, C provides you with the structure type.
 A structure allows you to wrap related variables with different data types into a single variable.